kbroman/ProgrammingNotes/linux_setup.md

 8. Get UW-Madison VPN working

    - Followed the instructions at <https://kb.wisc.edu/page.php?id=74947>
-   - Didn't seem to work for me, though.
+   - **FIX ME**: Didn't seem to work for me, though, in that I couldn't connect to BMI servers.

 9. Set up Apple magic mouse via bluetooth settings

    - It came up with a weird name; I had to go back to Mac and pair it and then rename it and then back to pair again with the linux laptop
-   -
+   - Scrolling speed was deathly slow.
+Followed instructions at <https://askubuntu.com/a/262730>.
+In particular, I used:

+     ```
+     options hid_magicmouse scroll-speed=60 scroll-acceleration=2
+     ```
+   - **FIX ME**: want scrolling to go in the opposite direction

 10. ssh keys + connect to github